CeliaLaurent/P1.9_day1/README.md

 ##### basics

-The first steps of this exercises were developped inside a `basics` branch of the repository.
+The first steps of this exercises were developed inside a `basics` branch of the repository.

 - [x] the git repository contains `script.py` which is compatible with python2 and python3; it creates a lists`xval` and populates xval with evenly spaced numbers between -5.0 and 5.0 (inclusive, 0.1 apart)